dskemp/courtdata/content/cases/ot2017/16-1140/index.md

 - "Michael P. Farris"
 - "Jeffrey B. Wall"
 - "Joshua A. Klein"
+roles:
+- "on behalf of the Petitioners"
+- "Deputy Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting neither party"
+- "Deputy Solicitor General of California, on behalf of the Respondents"
 tags:
 topics:
 summary: "Petitioners are likely to succeed on their claim that the California Reproductive Freedom, Accountability, Comprehensive Care, and Transparency Act (FACT Act) violates the First Amendment."